dxwc/turk-system/phase_I_report/phase_I_report.md

 ### Use Case: Client Rate Developer
 #### Brief Description

-+ Client can rate the developer's work after he has received
++ Client can rate the developer's work after he/she has received developer's completed work

 #### Initial Step-By-Step Description

 1. Client follows login button/link present on most page views including main
+2. On developers mark on completion of project
-2. Client is asked to rate the delivered product and sends the ratings to super-user
+    1. Client is asked to rate the delivered product and sends the ratings to super-user
-3. Super-user follows accordingly to the clients ratings if the ratings are good the developer gets money else the super-user discuss with the client
+3. For rating:
+    + \>= 3 : The developer receives the full remaining amount held by super user
+    + \< 3 : Super user will discuss (offline to the system) with the developer and client to decide how much the developer will recieve.
+      Any remaining amount will be redunded to the client

 ### Use Case: Send complain message to the super-user
 #### Brief Description